1601-mma2013/UniLife/README.md

 https://www.youtube.com/watch?v=xFgvNMN2DiQ

 We are using these 2 links as a reference due to technique is similar with what we are going to do.
 What makes our installation different from them is that our target audience will be students in the university.
-We will help the event organisers from the club and societies in university to put up their information and animate them into an infographic animation that will attract the attention of the audiences.
-For the content of this interactive poster is base on what client need but we recommend client to use typographic, it can be renenber by user easily.
+We will help the event organisers from the Chinese Language Society in Multimedia University to put up their information and animate them into an infographic animation that will attract the attention of the audiences.
+For the content of this interactive poster is base on what client need but we recommend client to use typographic, it can be remember by user easily.

 ####2.
 Competitors / Alternatives / Replacement

 ######Portal MMU - University Portal bulletin
+######Facebook - Social Network

 Pros
 - Users can get the event or activities information by using Portal MMU